Need a place to test or store your games online? Y8 Storage offers static file hosting for game studios. Follow this guide to get access.

 - unity_webplayer* - Was for Unity WebPlayer games

 Create folders inside the above folder for each individual game even if it’s only one game.

 After uploading a game, first test if it works using

 hostname, only then try

-storage.id.net link, because last one will add cache.
+storage.id.net link, because the latter will be cached.